kyma-project/eventing-manager/README.md

 ## Install

-1. To install the latest version of the Eventing manager on your cluster, run:
+1. To install the latest version of the Eventing Manager on your cluster, run:

    ```bash
    kubectl apply -f https://github.com/kyma-project/eventing-manager/releases/latest/download/eventing-manager.yaml
    ```

-2. To install the latest version of the default Eventing CR on your cluster, run:
+2. To install the latest version of the default Eventing custom resource (CR) on your cluster, run:

    ```bash
    kubectl apply -f https://github.com/kyma-project/eventing-manager/releases/latest/download/eventing_default_cr.yaml